graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 If the server's response contains a body it should follow the requirements for [GraphQL response](https://graphql.github.io/graphql-spec/June2018/#sec-Response).

 A server MUST return a `Content-Type` HTTP Header with a value of a valid GraphQL content type.
-By default the response MUST be serialized as JSON and MUST include a  "Content-Type: application/graphql+json` header.
+If there is no `Accept` header in the request, the response MUST be serialized as JSON and MUST include a  `Content-Type: application/graphql+json` header.

 If another content type is preferable to a client, it MAY include an `Accept` HTTP header listing other acceptable content types in order of preference.
 In this case a client SHOULD include `application/graphql+json` in the list, according to their preferred priority.
-If no `Accept` header is given, the server MUST respond with a content type of `application/graphql+json`.

 The server MUST respect the given `Accept` header and attempt to encode the respond in the first supported content type listed.
 According to the [HTTP 1.1 Accept](https://tools.ietf.org/html/rfc7231#section-5.3.2) specification, when a client does not include at least one supported content type in the `Accept` HTTP header, the server MAY choose to respond in one of several ways.
 The server MUST either: